Making Math Stations Work in 40-Minute Class Periods

-3) Use the math trivia cards – a set that isn’t one of the center activities. (click here to grab this free resource!)
+3) Answer the math trivia cards – a set that isn’t one of the center activities. (click here to grab this free resource!)

-Before we start using math center rotations, I make sure students have a complete understanding of expected behavior AND of the activities they’ll be completing.
+Just like when I was in an elementary classroom, before we start using math centers in middle school, I make sure students have a complete understanding of expected behavior AND of the activities they’ll be completing.

 - We complete the different activities together with different concepts at the beginning of the year, and then I use those activities in the centers, using some of the same ones each time.